ArnaudHemmerle/JupyFluo/README.md

 2. Run the first cell, check that no missing file is reported.

-3. Enter the information on the scan in the corresponding markdown cells (double-click on the text).

-4. Use the dropdown list to choose the scan.
+3. Use the dropdown list to choose the scan.
 Click on ```OK```.

+4. Enter the information on the scan in the corresponding markdown cell (double-click on the text).

 5. Click on ```Set params```

-6. The panel is used to set the parameters (most of them were already determined by the expert).
+6. The panel is used to set the parameters (most of them were already determined by the beamline staff).
 You should only worry about the subset of spectrums you want to extract, i.e. changing only the parameters ```First Spectrum``` and ```Last Spectrum```.

 7. Put first, for example, ```First Spectrum=0``` and ```Last Spectrum=1```.
 Click on ```Extract the scan``` at the bottom of the panel.